 Supervisor Landscape, Kampala Capital City Authority, Directorate of Physical Planning, Uganda

-Ugandan knowledge society will offer such a platform where people, despite their different background, culture, interests, professions and skills will share and learn from each other.
-Sustainability within cities can only be achieved if the synergies between the local authorities and public are strengthened.
+The Ugandan knowledge society will offer such a platform where people, despite their different backgrounds, culture, interests, professions, and skills will share and learn from each other.
+Sustainability within cities can only be achieved if the synergies between the local authorities and the public are strengthened.
 Increased access to this knowledge among the country’s population will place this nation on the path to achieving its Vision 2040.